 Compound Interest in Excel Formula

-Compound interest is the addition of interest to the principal sum of a loan or deposit, or we can say, interest on interest.
-It is the outcome of reinvesting interest, rather than paying it out, so that interest in the next period is earned on the principal sum plus previously accumulated interest.
+Compound interest is the addition of interest to the principal sum of a loan or deposit or interest on interest.
+Rather than paying it out, it is the outcome of reinvesting interest so that interest in the next period is earned on the principal sum plus previously accumulated interest.

 While simple interest is calculated only on the principal and (unlike compound interest) not on principal plus interest earned or incurred in the previous period.

-The total accumulated value, including the principal sum P plus, compounded interest I, is given by the formula:
+The total accumulated value, including the principal sum P plus the compounded interest I, is given by the formula:

 Where,